mrapp-ke/MLRL-Boomer/README.md

 ## Functionalities

-The algorithm that is provided by this project currently supports the following core functionalities to learn an ensemble of boosted classification rules:
+The algorithm that is provided by this project currently supports the following core functionalities for learning ensembles of boosted classification rules:

 * **Label-wise decomposable or non-decomposable loss functions** can be minimized in expectation.
 * **L1 and L2 regularization** can be used.